Orthodontic Technicians Association: History

-In 1971, orthodontic technicians based at London teaching hospitals began holding meetings to discuss the regulation of orthodontic technology and the ways in which standards in the profession could be improved.
+In 1971, orthodontic technicians based at London teaching hospitals began holding meetings to discuss the regulation of orthodontic technology, and the ways in which standards in the profession could be improved.
 Bert Aldridge, laboratory manager at Great Ormond Street Hospital in London, and Len Bradshaw, his counterpart at Kings College Dental School, discussed the possibility of forming an association for orthodontic technicians.
 Aldridge and Bradshaw were also lecturers in orthodontics at South London College on Tooley Street, which has since merged with Brixton College of Further Education and Vauxhall College to become Lambeth College (the Tooley Street campus moved to Clapham in 2004).
 Aldridge wrote to the other orthodontic technicians working at London teaching hospitals and invited them to attend a meeting on Monday, 11 October 1971 at 6.00 pm at Great Ormond Street Hospital to discuss the possibility of forming an association.
 Thirteen orthodontic technicians attended the meeting, and it was agreed that such an association should be formed.
 During the meetings that followed, the constitution was written, and the first conference was planned, which was held in April 1973, at University College Hospital in London.
 Letters with details of the conference were sent out to all orthodontic departments throughout the United Kingdom.

-Aims and objectives

-The aims and objectives of the association remain close to those of its founders.